graphhopper/jsprit/README.md

 Modifying the algorithms and visualising the discovered solutions is as easy and handy as reading classical VRP instances to benchmark your algorithm.

+Additionally, jsprit can be used along with <a href="http://www.matsim.org" target="blank_">MATSim</a> to solve the above problem-types in real networks (wich might be OSM generated).
+A variety of least cost path algorithms such as Dijkstra and A* can be used, and a dynamic and interactive visualiser enhances the analysis part significantly.

 ##In Development
 - VRP with Backhauls
 - Pickup and Delivery
-- Interface to <a href="http://matsim.org" target="_blank">MATSim</a> which allows network-based problems (e.g. OSM generated), least cost path routing with fast A* and Dijkstra algorithms and dynamic, interactive visualization

 ##License
 This program is free software; you can redistribute it and/or